-Disconnect power by moving battery switches to the off position prior to removing propeller.
+Disconnect power by rotating battery switch to the off position prior to removing propeller.

 Rotating propeller may cause serious injury or death.
 Shut off engine when near persons are in water.

 Always carry spare propellers, propeller hardware and a propeller wrench on board.
 Should propellers become damaged they can then be easily replaced.